brbenji/pheonix-hmba/_narrative/2021-09-17-your-value.md

 If you're willing to do this work, you deserve to be supported as you take it on.

 ### next
-Which brings us back to **Patrons**, your partners.
-Let's talk about them next in the beginning of the next collection [Patreon | Why and How](/patreon/)
+Which brings us back to **Patrons**—your partners.
+Let's talk about them in the beginning of the next collection [**patreon | why and how**](/patreon/)

 ### resources and references
-Flow - optimized experience by Mihya Czeksentmihaya
+Awakening from the Meaning Crisis with John Verveake Flow - optimized experience by Mihya Czeksentmihaya Clip of discussion with Brett Weinstein and panel of black intellectuals.

 [r&r]: #resources-and-references